Columbo/audio-chapter-splitter/README.md

 ## How It Works

+My workflow starts outside Python:

+1. I record or prepare the full story as one long audio file in Audacity.
+2. In Audacity, I listen for short sections that repeat throughout the story, for example the title melody or short transition melodies between chapters.
+3. I export those short repeated sections as separate MP3 files.
+4. These short files become the reference clips, or "divider melodies", that the script searches for.

-The script compares the full story audio against one or more short reference audio files.
+The script compares the full story audio against one or more of these short reference audio files.
 When it detects a strong match, it treats that point as a chapter boundary.
 It then exports each chapter as its own MP3 file.